 Market risk arises as a result of trading in equity securities and fixed income securities.
 Fluctuations in the market expose the Foundation to a risk of loss.
-To manage this risk, the Foundation invests in pooled funds representing a mix of local and international securities.
+The significant market risks to which the Foundation is exposed are interest rate and other price risks.